A tree interpretation of arc standard dependency derivation: Ordered tree interpretation of arc-standard derivations

 \section{Ordered tree interpretation of arc-standard derivations}

-We define the ordered tree object that underlies our interpretation of arc-standard derivations and state the formal properties needed in the remainder of the paper.
-The core result is stated for projective dependency trees.
+We define the ordered tree object induced by arc-standard derivations and state its main formal properties.
+The result is stated for projective dependency trees; non-projective inputs are handled only as a practical extension through pseudo-projective lifting.